khakhalin/notes/keywords/git.md

 * `git reset --soft HEAD^` - returns git to the stage before last commit.
 Here `HEAD^` signifies last commit, as is it synonimous to `HEAD~1`.
 You can also use any other commit as the target.
 All files that were changed since that commit become staged
 * `git reset` - default mode of reset is `mixed`, which is not destructive (as in `hard`), but unlike `soft`, doesn't automatically stage files that were changed since that commit.
 Which means that it may be easier to lose them.
 If commit isn't specified, it just resets the last commit.
 * `git commit --amend` - equivalent to soft reset to `HEAD~` (the parent of current `HEAD`), following by a new commit.
 Essentially, rewrites last commit with updated content
-    * To squish several commits (before they are pushed to the repo of course), reset by `HEAD~2` (or whatever a good number it), and recommit them all together with a good message.
+    * To squash several commits (before they are pushed to the repo of course), reset by `HEAD~2` (or whatever a good number it), and recommit them all together with a good message.
 Be careful not go beyond the latest pushed commit though, or you'll get a weird conflict on your hands...
 * `git rebase -i HEAD~3` - squash last 3 commits into one, interactively. **Do it only for commits that weren't pushed yet!!** or you'll get a conflict with a remote repo, unless you're morally prepared to fix everything locally and force-push to origin, rewriting it (which is typically forbidden anyway).
 "Interactively" here means that a list of commits is generated, and you leave `pick` for those you want to leave; replace it with `drop` for those you want to delete, and `squash` for those that needs to be squashed (just make sure there's a 'pick' before it, for somewhere to squash to).
 This workflow is a reason why we shouldn't push to public repo too often (don't push micro-commits); wait until a reasonable piece of work is done, **clean the commits**, then push.
 [1](https://git-scm.com/docs/git-rebase#_interactive_mode), [2](https://medium.com/@porteneuve/getting-solid-at-git-rebase-vs-merge-4fa1a48c53aa)
 * `git restore [file]` - restore a file in the current tree from another tree or commit.
 Doesn't update the branch.
 In the past was homonymous with branch changing (both used the `checkout` keyword).
 * `git revert HEAD~3` - make a new commit that reverts changes in fourth last (3d with zero indexing) commit.